Ursawarlord/IntroductionToRobotics/README.md

   <summary> Homework 4 (12th November-17th November 2021) </summary>

  #### 4 digit 7-segment display, shift register and a joystick
-+ **Technical Task**:The current homework involves using a joystick in setting the values on each digit of a 4-digit 7-segment display connected to a shift register 74hc595.
-For maximum grade, you must use interrupts, and for bonus you can save the last value in eeprom.
++ **Technical description**:The current homework involves using a joystick in setting the values on each digit of a 4-digit 7-segment display connected to a shift register 74hc595.
+It also uses interrupts and saves the last value in eeprom.

 |**Components**:|joystick|4 digit 7-segment display|74hc595 shift register|resistors|and wires (per logic)|
 |---|---|---|---|---|---|